Karnataka MLAs disqualification case: Here's a timeline

 Sep 23: SC agrees to hear plea of disqualified MLAs seeking to contest bypolls for 15 Assembly seats in the state.

-Oct 25: SC reserves verdict on batch of petitions challenging disqualification of 17 MLAs.
+Oct 25: SC reserves verdict on a batch of petitions challenging disqualification of 17 MLAs.

 Nov 4: Karnataka Congress urges SC to take on record a fresh audio clip in which Yediyurappa is purportedly hitting out at his party leaders for not recognising the "sacrifice" of the disqualified Congress-JD(S) MLAs, because of whom the BJP could come to power.

-Nov 5: SC refuses to pass order on Karnataka Congress' request Nov 8: Disqualified Karnataka MLAs move SC, seek further postponement of Assembly bypolls scheduled for Dec 5.
+Nov 5: SC refuses to pass an order on Karnataka Congress' request.

+Nov 8: Disqualified Karnataka MLAs move SC, seek further postponement of Assembly bypolls scheduled for Dec 5.

-Nov 13: SC upholds Speaker's decision of MLAs' disqualification but allows them to contest Dec 5 bypolls
+Nov 13: SC upholds Speaker's decision of MLAs' disqualification but allows them to contest Dec 5 bypolls.